 The Agricultural and Rural Community Outreach Program (ARCOP) is a grant program available to FFA chapters to fund community development projects in the areas of educational agricultural programs, agriculture awareness and promotion and agriculture and food economic development.
 These projects are to address the needs of farmers and rural individuals, families and communities, agricultural education and the economic development of rural areas and should be in collaboration with a substantial agency, a governmental entity, or other long-standing organization.

-Annually Ohio FFA chapters submit project proposals to the Ohio FFA Foundation, and a committee selects projects to receive grant funding up to $5,000 per project.
-The program is funded by a $45,000 grant provided by the Ohio Department of Agriculture through the Ohio Rural Rehabilitation Fund.
+Annually Ohio FFA chapters submit project proposals to the Ohio FFA Foundation, and a committee selects projects to receive grant funding.
+The ARCOP program is a partnership between the Ohio FFA Foundation and the Ohio Department of Agriculture.

 Since the program’s beginning, nearly 40 chapters have been awarded ARCOP grants to impact their communities, and several projects have proved sustainable since their original funding.